Tketa/flicks/README.md

 ## Notes

-Have an error: navigation.navigate is not a function when change page by clicking the tab
+Have an error: navigation.navigate is not a function when change page by clicking the tab navigation

 ## License